fire-h0und/the-keyboard-design-checklist/README.md

 2. There is nothing wrong with an squishy flexible keyboard
 3. The right amount of flex & rigidity is merely a matter of personal preference
 4. Do note that absolutely rigid keyboards never develop squeeking noises ever.
-5. there are plates that don't span the whole surface of the key area
+5. There are plates that don't span the whole surface of the key area

 Valid plate materials are many and as can be seen, the pick is not mandated solely by the rigidity of the material.